Ahmed-Ali/Cucumberish/README.md

                 });
                 //Optional step, see the comment on this property for more information [Cucumberish instance].fixMissingLastScenario = YES;
-                //Tell Cucumber the name of your features folder and let it execute them for you...
+                //Tell Cucumberish the name of your features folder and let it execute them for you...
                 [[[Cucumberish instance] parserFeaturesInDirectory:@"Features" featureTags:nil] beginExecution];
             }
             ```